Birth, Sato Bon

 If we succeed, the machines' gift may mark our ascent and not decline: humanity relieved of drudgery, at last free to pursue its nobler calling as builder and guardian of humanity's light and spirit.

 Technology has always reflected our values, our story, our will as a species.
 The real question has never been what technology can achieve, but what we think it ought to serve; nobility or our baser appetites.
-The mirror AI holds up to our civilization will not lie.
-What it shows us depends entirely on what we choose to build.
+The mirror AI holds up to our civilization will not lie, what it shows us depends entirely on what we choose to build.

 "We have created a civilization based on science and technology and have not bothered to ensure that it is committed to the values that make us human." — Carl Sagan